farajimahdi/PHALANX-Article/README.md

-# PHALANX — Continuous Firewall Policy Hygiene Framework
+# PHALANX (Policy-Hygiene Analysis Layer for ANomaly eXamination)

 PHALANX (named after the ancient defensive formation) parses firewall configurations from multiple vendors, converts them to a single schema, and flags structural issues such as shadowed, redundant, or over-permissive rules, without relying on any ML model or vendor-specific heuristics guessing.

 Companion code and dataset for the paper:
-*Continuous Firewall Policy Hygiene: A Vendor-Agnostic, Explainable, and Reproducible Framework with Human-in-the-Loop Remediation*
+*PHALANX: A Reproducible Multi-Vendor Framework for Structural Firewall Policy Analysis and Finding Prioritization*

 ## Status